opencv/opencv/modules/imgproc/doc/filtering.rst

                               borderInterpolate(-5, img.cols, BORDER_WRAP));

-Normally, the function is not called directly; it is used inside :func:`FilterEngine` and
+Normally, the function is not called directly.
+It is used inside :func:`FilterEngine` and
 :func:`copyMakeBorder` to compute tables for quick extrapolation.

-See also:
+See Also:
-:func:`FilterEngine`,:func:`copyMakeBorder`
+:func:`FilterEngine`,
+:func:`copyMakeBorder`

 .. index:: boxFilter